Insider Threats in Cyber Security

 This type of insider threat causes harm to the company unintentionally.
 Almost 2 out of 3 insider threat incidents occur due to negligence (2022 Ponemon Cost of Insider Threats Global Report).
 This could be a result of their lack of knowledge on how to protect their data, which is why it is recommended for organizations to continuously educate their employees on cyber security topics.
 Simple tasks that are unknown to them such as logging out of their accounts, not using public Wi-Fi, and not doing work tasks on public devices could protect their company.
 Also, 38% of cybersecurity experts deem phishing as a major cause of insiders accidentally exposing an organization (Fortinet Insider threat report 2019).

-How to prepare against insider threats?
+How to prepare against insider threats in Cyber Security ?

 – Organizations should be regularly monitoring the activity of the people who have authorized access to sensitive data.
 It could help in detecting suspicious activity early on to stop any harm intended towards the company.
 This helps to easily pinpoint the insider, as it is extremely difficult to identify them when the attack occurs